foroozandehgroup/NMR-EsPy/docs/theory_overview.rst

 .. note::

-   This page is work in progress
+   This page is work in progress.

 On this page, I provide a brief overview of the goal of NMR-EsPy and how it attempts to achieve this.
-If you simply wish to use NMR-EsPy without worrying about the deatils of how it works, feel free to skip this.
+If you simply wish to use NMR-EsPy without worrying about the underlying theory, feel free to skip this.

-The signal produced as a result of a typical NMR experiment (FID) can be thought of as a summation of a number of complex sinusoidal oscillators, in the presence of experimental noise.
-For the general case of a signal with :math:`D` dimensions, we expect the function form of the signal at any time point from the start of acquisition onwards to be:
+The signal produced as a result of a typical NMR experiment (FID) can be thought of as a summation of a number of complex exponentials, in the presence of experimental noise.
+For the general case of a signal from a :math:`D`-dimensional NMR experiment, we expect the functional form of the signal at any time during acquisition to be:

 .. math::
    y(t_1, \dots, t_D) = \sum_{m=1}^{M}